GorGylka/FREESTOR/README.md

      -Reboot your PSP

-  -If you have PSP Go without memory card

-     -Use this plugin instead: [npdrm_free](https://github.com/qwikrazor87/npdrm_free)
+  -If you have PSP Go without memory card use this plugin instead ----> [npdrm_free](https://github.com/qwikrazor87/npdrm_free)

      -Place npdrm_free.prx in ef0:/seplugins folder